mooxphp/moox/packages/builder/DEVLOG.md

 ## Todo

--   [ ] The create command
+-   [ ] The create command has (most probably in the Service Layer) flaws:

+    -   [ ] First creation works, but the files array in the build table is empty.
+We should use the files array to be aware, which files have been generated before.
+It would probably be a good idea, to delete the files before creating the new ones, using this array.
+The same service and config array should be used by the delete entity command and UI delete actions later.

+    -   [ ] The generated Resource has no use statements and causes the platform to 500

+    -   [ ] After manually deleting the generated files, regeneration fails not finding a build for the entity (but it is there and active)

-    -   [ ] Should work as in README, that is not fully tested right now
+-   [ ] Refactoring seems not to be finished now

+    -   [ ] In EntityGenerator we use a file formatter from the AbstractGenerator, what about the file service(s)
+    -   [ ] I would then add a FileFormatter Service that does just Pint formatting

-    -   [ ] Should do preview "migrations" using DB directly, maybe not create migrations
+-   [ ] The create command should do preview "migrations" using DB directly, I commented out migrations in the contexts config array

-    -   [ ] Should have a new option --migration= to make use of the migration generator
+-   [ ] The create command should have a new option --migration= to make use of the migration generator

 -   [ ] DeleteCommand has flaws, leaves files, and the db?
 Not as described in README, it should delete all empty folders to stay clean